matn7/CS-Notes/src/main/java/basic_java/README.md

 }
 ```

-### What are Initialization Blocks
+### What are Initialization Blocks.

-- Initialization blocks - code which runs when an object is created or class is loaded.
+- Initialization Blocks: Code which runs when an object is created or class is loaded.
 - There are two types of Initialization blocks.
-    - Static Initializer - Code runs when a class is loaded
+    - Static Initializer: Code runs when a class is loaded.
-    - Instance Initializer - Code runs when a new object is created
+    - Instance Initializer: Code runs when a new object is created.

-### What is static initializer
+### What is a static initializer.

-- Code within static `{}` is called a static initializer.
-This is run only when class is first loaded.
+- Code within `static {}` is called a static initializer.
+- This is run only when class is first loaded.
 - Only static variables can be accessed in a static initializer.
 - Even though three instances are created static initializer is run only once.